 Why It’s Trending

-The surge in popularity of cornrows with fade isn’t just about the look—it’s about versatility and expression.
+The surge in popularity of cornrows with fade isn’t just about the look, but rather, it’s about versatility and expression.
 Social media and style influencers have helped catapult this hairstyle into the spotlight, especially for Black men who want to honor their roots while staying on-trend.

 It offers a fresh take on a timeless braid, giving it a modern twist that works in both casual and formal settings.